-A vertical pipe installed in a building for fire-fighting operations, fitted with inlet connections at the Fire and Rescue Service access level and with landing valves at specified locations.
-The pipe is normally dry but is charged with water, usually by used only during an emergency.
+Dry rising mainA vertical pipe installed in a building for fire-fighting operations, fitted with inlet connections at the Fire and Rescue Service used only during an emergency.

 Element of structure Part of the structural frame of a building which is loadbearing.